monochromicorn/ruby_valve/README.md

 ## Usage

-To use RubyValve you need to subclass the base class:
+To use RubyValve you can subclass the base class:

     require 'ruby_valve'

     class Foo < RubyValve::Base
+    end

+Or, you can include RubyValve::Core

+    require 'ruby_valve'

+    class Foo
+      include RubyValve::Core

     end

 ####\#step_n methods
 Next you define a number steps using the naming convention of #step_n for the method name.